maxbildner/roe-visualization/README.md

 ### MVPS
-- 1 Search Bar. user can type in the name of a company
+- 1 Search Bar.
+User can type in the name of a company by ticker or by name
 - 2 Main Graph- displays breakdown of each factor
-- 3 other graphs- users can toggle between different graph types (2 point, and 3 point breakdown)
+- 3 Legend & Dynamic fixed tooltip component.
+On hover of any rectangle, the name/percentage of the tooltip changes.

 ### Development Timeline